-The SMD offers a Bachelor in Music degree in several areas: performance (piano, harp, organ, violin, viola, cello, string/double bass, flute, clarinet, oboe, bassoon, saxophone, trumpet, horn, trombone, euphonium, tuba, percussion, voice) music education, composition/electro-acoustics, and jazz studies.
+The SMD offers a Bachelor in Music degree in several areas: Performance (piano, harp, organ, violin, viola, cello, string/double bass, flute, clarinet, oboe, bassoon, saxophone trumpet, horn, trombone, euphonium, tuba, percussion, voice); Music Education; Composition/Electro-Acoustics; and Jazz Studies.
 We also offer a Bachelor of Arts degree in general music and music technology.
-The SMD offers Master of Arts degrees in performance, conducting, education, composition, and jazz.
+The SMD offers Master of Music degrees in Performance, Conducting, Education, Composition, and Jazz.

 What music organizations are on campus?

 The SJSU Music Department has two large organizations: Mu Phi Epsilon and International Music Fraternity.
 We also have a fraternal honor society, Kappa Kappa Psi.
-In addition, the school hosts a chapter of the California Music Educators Association and the American Choral Directors Association, and the American String Teachers Association.
+In addition, the School hosts chapter of the California Music Educators Association, the American Choral Directors Association, and the American String Teachers Association.

 How many full time faculty members do you have?